theodoricrexitalica/coursera_ml_intoduction/README.md

 # Machine Learning Introduction - Coursera

-Welcome to the **Machine Learning Introduction** course on Coursera!
-This course provides a comprehensive introduction to the field of machine learning, covering fundamental concepts, algorithms, and practical applications.
+This course provides me with a comprehensive introduction to the field of machine learning, covering fundamental concepts, algorithms, and practical applications.

 ## Course Overview